 Home Page |

 Such talk probably began about the time that Nazi-German propaganda said that it was true; but there may have been other factors.
 Allied soldiers prevented a Nazi conquest, and and questions may have been impolitic, discussion limited.

 Brinkhuis determined that the Allied bombardment on 22 February 1944 was indeed accidental.
-A study by the Dutch Institute for War Documentation affirmed Brinkhuis' conclusion in the year 2005 and, in fact, assessed his book as the definitive history of the events.
+A study by the Dutch Institute for War Documentation affirmed Brinkhuis' conclusion in the year 2005 and assessed his book as the definitive history of the events.

-It was in reference to Brinkhuis' work that the institute recommended that no more money be spent on research into the matter.
+It was in reference to Brinkhuis' work that the institute recommended no more money be spent on research into the matter.